csswizardry/csswizardry.github.com/_posts/2021-02-26-measuring-network-performance-in-mobile-safari.md

 ### Why This Isn’t a Huge Problem

-It’s worth noting that, by and large, the same page will perform better in iOS Safari than it would on Android Chrome—[iPhones are generally far more powerful](https://browser.geekbench.com/mobile-benchmarks) than their Android counterparts.
+It’s worth noting that, by and large, the same page will perform better in iOS Safari than it would on Android Chrome — [iPhones are generally far more powerful](https://browser.geekbench.com/mobile-benchmarks) than their Android counterparts.
 Further, and by chance, [iOS usage](https://gs.statcounter.com/vendor-market-share/mobile/worldwide) is